Jskenpo/imagine-our-connected-earth/README.md

-# Earth Information Center
+# The Changing World

-The Earth Information Center project is a web-based platform that aims to provide engaging and accessible information about Earth's systems, their global interconnections, and the impact of climate change.
+The Changing World project is a web-based platform that aims to provide engaging and accessible information about Earth's systems, their global interconnections, and the impact of climate change.
 The platform includes interactive features, multimedia content, and real-world examples from NASA's Earth-observing satellites.

 ## Project Structure